JoseMGonzalezCava/tclab-control-education/README.md

 ## Citation

-If you use this material in academic work, please cite the associated publication.
-## Citation

 If you use this repository, please cite the associated article:
 "Cerrando la brecha teoría-práctica: itinerario de aprendizaje activo para la enseñanza de Ingeniería de Control" (under review in Revista Iberoamericana de Automática e Informática Industrial (RIAI))